AdaCore/spark2014/docs/ug/en/source/how_to_write_loop_invariants.rst

-Note that |GNATprove| will not generate a frame condition for a record component if the record variable is modified as a whole either through an assignment or through a procedure call, and so, even if the component happens to be preserved by the modification.
+Note that |GNATprove| will not generate a frame condition for a record component if the record variable is modified as a whole either through an assignment or through a procedure call, et cetera, even if the component happens to be preserved by the modification.

 |GNATprove| can also infer preservation of unmodified array components for arrays